corsairmarks/technician_slave_fix/mod/README.md

 * 3.0.0 Updated for Stellaris version 3.1.1 "Lem" - no functionality changes, integrated underlying game changes
 * 3.0.1 Verify compatibility for Stellaris version 3.1.2 - no code changes
 * 4.0.0 Updated for Stellaris version 3.2.1 "Herbert" - no functionality changes, integrated underlying game changes
+* 4.0.1 Mark as compatible with Stellaris version 3.2.2 "Herbert" - the game patch had no script changes

 ## Source Code